What is LAT?

-Sessions are run Monday to Friday from 9am -1pm with one hour slots allocated and are run outdoors.
+Sessions are run Wednesday and Thursday from 9am -1pm with one hour slots allocated and are run outdoors.

 The sessions are held in our venue at 4/399-401 Old Geelong Road in Hoppers Crossing.
 See our Training Venues page for more details.